knative/docs/docs/bookstore/page-2/pg2-sentiment-svc.md

 ![Image10](images/image10.png)

+!!! note
+    Please enter `/sentiment-analysis-app` when you are executing the following commands.

 After you have finished the code, you can deploy the function to the cluster using the following command:

 ```bash